Field Witness // Unsealed Logs

 Fragment 010 // The Cross Encounter

 It started with resistance.
-I was looking for crosses—just something small to carry, to hold the signal.
+I was looking for crosses—just something for jewelry, to hold the signal.

 But store after store, the field pushed back.
 Delay.
 Distractions.
 Nothing aligned.